-As always Vanguard have made this a low cost option with no charges for switching holdings, dealing, making payments or exit fees.
-Your account can also be totally managed online for convenience and you can withdraw your funds whenever you like.
+As always, Vanguard has made this a low-cost option with no charges for switching holdings, dealing, making payments, or exit fees.
+Your account can also be totally managed online for convenience, and you can withdraw your funds whenever you like.

-For parents looking to invest in Vanguard, they also offer a Junior ISA with the option of a ready made portfolio or choosing your funds yourself.
-Unlike the stocks and shares ISA, there is no access to these funds until your child turns 18, however, you are free to transfer to another provider at any time.
+For parents looking to invest in Vanguard, they also offer a Junior ISA with the option of a ready-made portfolio or choosing your funds yourself.
+Unlike the stocks and shares ISA, there is no access to these funds until your child turns 18, but you are free to transfer to another provider at any time.

-There is important information available on the Vanguard website with regards to the key features of the Vanguard ISA which you should read before considering transferring an ISA across to Vanguard.
+There is important information available on the Vanguard website regarding the key features of the Vanguard ISA, which you should read before considering transferring an ISA to Vanguard.

 Vanguard Investor SIPP Review